ArgusMagnus/ValheimServersideQoL/README.md

 ## Known Issues
 - Modifying the inventory size of ships causes them to stay in the air after construction, until touched by a player

+## Configuration
+The configuration is loaded from `$(ValheimInstallDir)/BepInEx/config/argusmagnus.ServersideQoL.cfg`.